 Caribbean Beach Resort Activities

 The main pool is located at Old Port Royale and is absolutely beautiful but is also more crowded.
 There’s a shallow play area for toddlers here too.
 Perfectly themed to a pirate ship, this splash area is perfect for hot days at Walt Disney World.
-Each island has their own pool as well, which is smaller and not really “themed” but is a lot less crowded.
-So, if you’re looking for quiet sun bathing time, stick to your mini-island pool.
+Each island has its own pool as well, which is smaller and not really “themed” but is a lot less crowded.
+So, if you’re looking for quiet sunbathing time, stick to your mini-island pool.

 Disney Movies Under the Stars | 7 pm